BICPR/manifest/README.md

 ### Submitting Patches ###

 Patches are always welcome!
-You can always submit a pull requiest :)
+You can always submit a pull request :)